 The new national code was designed to remove geographic and technology restrictions, enabling the president to broadcast his message to the entire country in the event of a nationwide emergency.
 At the time, however, these messages only included those coming across the television and radio airwaves in the form of an audible voice message and a visual crawler at the top of the TV screen.

 Now, the FCC is extending the emergency alerts to wireless technology, a smart move given so many of us have our cell phones with us most of the time.
 This will enable officials to segment their target audience to deliver relevant messaging to those in a particular area through the use of their cell phones.
 Only those people in the covered area, such as in the path of the inauguration activities, will receive the text messages should an emergency occur.

 Attendees will not need to register their cell phone numbers with the government, however.
-The technology enables cell phones within range of and using the affected cell towers to receive the alert.
+The technology enables cell phones within range and using the affected cell towers to receive the alert.
 Wireless companies volunteer to participate in wireless emergency alerts and you can bet they are in agreement to enhance public safety in Washington around the inauguration.
-Inauguration guests may not realize they are in a geographically-targeted zone but should an emergency or crisis evolve, they will receive a text-like message alerting them of imminent threats to their safety.
+Inauguration guests may not realize they are in a geographically targeted zone but should an emergency or crisis evolve, they will receive a text-like message alerting them of imminent threats to their safety.

-Tips On Staying Safe at Inauguration
+Tips for Staying Safe at Inauguration

 While not many of you likely plan on attending the inauguration, if the numbers are right, at least a million of you are.
 Here are 9 tips The Washington Post listed this week to help attendees stay safe: